Stan Smith: Make your voice heard, even if it's a whining, sanctimonious liberal voice trying to get illegal immigrants

 - In Warren Ellis' Black Summer, Well-Intentioned Extremist John Horus assassinates the US President, who's actions bear a striking resemblance to the accusations leveled at George W. Bush.
-This is treated by many of the others with a reaction generally equitable to "Sure, man, we all would have loved to have done it, that doesn't mean you should have."
+This is treated by many of the others with a reaction generally equivalent to "Sure, man, we all would have loved to have done it, that doesn't mean you should have."

 - Most of the early Green Arrow stories depicted Oliver Queen as a hero dedicated to helping the common people - a man of left-wing values who often spoke of rich conservatives as fat cats.
 Occasionally though, in more recent stories writers will let Queen's negative qualities such as his self-righteousness or his contempt for such "fat cats" get the better of him, and he comes off, intentionally or not, as something of a Straw Liberal.
 This is taken to extremes (and possibly played for laughs) in The Dark Knight Strikes Again.
 Miller went overboard rather strongly in DK 2, but Queen had taken to cynically gaming the system in Batman: The Dark Knight Returns, which might explain his later histrionics as a means to keep a smokescreen up lest his cohorts turn on him like Superman had when he burned off Queen's arm with heat vision in the backstory.
 Like Ollie said, "You have to make the bastards work for you."

 - Hal Jordan was portrayed as a straw conservative in the famed Green Lantern/Green Arrow series from the 70's.
 Most stories involved Hal acting like a Jerk Ass and spouting off conservative talking points, only to be taught a lesson about racism, sexism or classism by the end of the issue.
 Perhaps most notable would be John Stewart's debut issue.
 Hal is basically called a racist by one of the Guardians of the Universe after he bashes Stewart for standing up to a bigoted police officer.